-This manual, all of the text, the FlyBy E6B program and the look and feel of the FlyBy E6B program are copyrighted © 2000-2007 by SkyWriter Software.
+This manual, all of the text, the FlyBy Nav program, data files and the look and feel of the FlyBy Nav program are copyrighted © 2000-2008 by SkyWriter Software.

-Graffiti, HotSync®, PalmPilot, Palm, PalmOS, Palm Desktop are trademarks of or copyrighted by 3Com and/or its subsidiaries.
-All rights reserved.
+Graffiti, HotSync®, PalmPilot, Palm, PalmOS, Palm Desktop are trademarks of or copyrighted by Palm, Inc. All rights reserved.

 Windows is a trademark of Microsoft, Inc.